kinshuk4/daily-coding-problem-solutions/problems951_1000/README.md

 ```

 You should return 2, since bishops 1 and 3 attack each other, as well as bishops 3 and 4.

+## Daily Coding Problem: Problem #981 [Medium]

+This problem was asked by Facebook.

+Describe an algorithm to compute the longest increasing subsequence of an array of numbers in `O(n log n)` time.